-'Mee Siam Goreng' is more often sold by the Malays.
+'Mee Siam Goreng' is more often sold by the Malay community.
 Siam was the former name of Thailand.
 I guessed the flavours represented in this recipe are adapted from the classic taste of Thailand.
 Usually, tamarind is used to add a hint of sourness to the rice vermicelli.
 However, I opted to use some fresh lemon juice instead.

-To reduce the spiciness of the dish, soak the dried chillies in warm water and remove the the seeds of the chillies along with the membranes.
-With some spices and fermented bean paste, a simple yet flavourful stir fried rice vermicelli can be easily prepared in minutes.
+To reduce the spiciness of the dish, soak the dried chillies in warm water and remove the seeds along with the membranes.
+See how it is done Step 1 of the ‘How to Prepare’ section here.
+With some spices and fermented bean paste, a simple yet flavourful stir-fried rice vermicelli can be easily prepared in minutes.

 Which sambal condiment to serve with mee siam goreng?